x-atlas-consortia/hra-pop/output-data/v0.10.1/KNOWN_ISSUES.md

 ## Failures

-- 35 cases where the annotation tool predicts to few unique cells to allow for further processing with scanpy's `rank_genes_groups`
+- 35 cases where the annotation tool predicts too few unique cells to allow for further processing with scanpy's `rank_genes_groups`

 - 4 failures for azimuth all with the following error: